a historian of science, a data enthusiast, and a juggler.

 If you’re looking for the blog, click here.

-You can occasionally find me on twitter or google+, less frequently on facebook, flickr, and youtube, and I’ve got an account on linkedin that never gets updated.
+You can occasionally find me on twitter or google+, less frequently on facebook or flickr, and I’ve got an account on linkedin that never gets updated.
 If you want to contact me, your best bet is via email.

 (the below was written in 2014.
 Things have changed!
 I’m the Digital Humanities Specialist at Carnegie Mellon University now.)